nyl-dev/ac-map/README.md

 ## Usage

-1. **Add Your Data**: Add your studio data to the provided `output.json` file in the `data` directory.
+1. **Add Your Data**: Add your studio data to the provided `studios.json` file in the `data` directory.
 Ensure the data includes the necessary fields such as studio name, location, and exhibition dates.
+2. **Run the Local Server**: Start a local server to view the map:

+    ```bash
+    python3 server.py
+    ```

-2. **View the Map**: Open the `index.html` file in your browser to interact with the pre-generated map.
+3. **View the Map**: Open your web browser and go to [http://localhost:8000/](http://localhost:8000/) to interact with the pre-generated map.

 ### Example